- 23 Jun

 - SMOKO E-Cigarettes

 We all know smoking is terrible for us and those around us.
-But not many people realize how much worse smoking in the car is for you, compared to normal.
+But not many people realise how much worse smoking in the car is for you, compared to normal.

 Under these new laws, anyone caught smoking in a vehicle with someone under 18 years of age can be fined £50 for both the driver and the person who is smoking.
 Even if you are driving a convertible or have the sunroof open!